architecture-building-systems/CityEnergyAnalyst/docs/how-to-test-the-cea.rst

 The integration tests are defined in the file ``cea/tests/test_calc_thermal_loads.py``.
 They test the demand calculation engine to make sure changes to the code don't result in unexpected changes to the results.
 If results do change, the program ``cea/tests/create_unittest_data.py`` can be used to update the test data to compare against.
+The test data is stored in the file ``cea/tests/test_calc_thermal_loads.config``.
 Note, you will need to verify the new results using another method before merging back to master.

 Strictly speaking, the integration tests are coded as unit tests.

 The rest of the python files in ``cea/tests`` that start with ``test_`` contain unit tests.
 See the python documentation on the unittest_  module and also take a look at the pymotw_ page on the ``unittest`` module.